nicholashanson/fluid_simulation/README.md

     grid_copy = grid;

-    group.run( [&]() {
+    // calculate the next stage in the simulation at the same time as ... group.run( [&]() {

       collide_and_stream( grid );
     });

+    // ... rendering the current state before ...
     group.run( [&]() {

       vertices = calculate_vertex_data( grid_copy );

       render_grid( vertices );
     });

+    // ... synchronising for the next iteration group.wait();
   }
 }
 ```